 Meadowlands Area YMCA Summer Camp – East Rutherford, Rutherford, Cliffside Park

 This local YMCA offers various camps for kids of different ages, including specialty camps like musical theater and sports.
-Fees are based on full- or half-day attendance and how many days you sign up for per week.
+Fees are based on how many days you sign up for per week.
 Kiddie Kamp for ages 3–5 costs $275 per week for five full days, or $181 for three full days.
 Camp Meadowlands for ages 5–11 is $225 per week for five full days.
 Financial assistance is available to those who qualify.
 Save 10% and avoid the $25 processing fee when you register before April 27.

 LittleSPORT allows you to register your young camper by the week or by the day.